sql-machine-learning/elasticdl/elasticdl/doc/elastic_scheduling.md

 ```
 docker push gcr.io/${PROJECT_ID}/elasticdl:dev
 ```
-## Example Of Submitting A Job On GKE
+## Example of Job Submission on GKE
 Use the command below to submit your first ElasticDL job on GKE:

 ```